marwankau/cpit210-course-project/README.md

   3. OR gate
   #### How it works:
-  • Three inputs A and B (both has 8 bits) along with Carry in are applied to the Full Adder,
+  • Three inputs A and B (both has 8 bits) along with Carry in are applied to the Full Adder.

   • The Full Adder output is SUM and Carry out.

   • 8 Full Adders are connected together to generate summation of the two 8 bits inputs (A and B) plus carryout
-  ## full adder
+  ## Full adder
   ![Calculator, Full-Adder](/images/calculator/Full-Adder.png)
   ## 8-Bits Parallel Binary Adder
   ![Calculator, 8-Bits-Parallel-Binary-Adder](/images/calculator/8-Bits-Parallel-Binary-Adder.png)